 Lenders may check your personal and business credit histories.
 Be sure to obtain a credit report from all three major consumer credit rating agencies - Equifax®, Experian® and TransUnion®.
 If there are inaccuracies, try to resolve them before getting started.

 4. Income Tax Returns

-5. Financial Statements
+5. Business Financial Statements

 7. Legal Documents

-Do you need extra funds for your small business?
-An SBA loan is the best bet for small businesses with low rates, long terms and low monthly payments.
-Visit SmartBiz Loans® today and discover in about five minutes if you’re qualified to apply for an SBA loan with one of our bank partners.
-Check out our great reviews on TrustPilot!
+When you are ready to get started, our application process is quick and easy.
+Visit SmartBiz today and discover in about five minutes if you’re qualified to apply for an SBA loan with one of our bank partners.